preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 The Properties tab
 -------------------
-In this tab you define which site properties that should be used for sites using this template.
+On this tab you define which site properties that should be used for sites using this template.
+This tab is not available for sub sites.

 .. image:: site-template-create-properties.png